angular/angular/aio/content/guide/template-syntax.md

 [ViewChild](../api/core/index/ViewChild-decorator.html) and
 [ContentChild](../api/core/index/ContentChild-decorator.html).
 ### Binding target

 An element property between enclosing square brackets identifies the target property.
 The target property in the following code is the image element's `src` property.

 {@example 'template-syntax/ts/src/app/app.component.html' region='property-binding-1'}

 Some people prefer the `bind-` prefix alternative, known as the *canonical form*:

 {@example 'template-syntax/ts/src/app/app.component.html' region='property-binding-5'}

 The target name is always the name of a property, even when it appears to be the name of something else.
 You see `src` and may think it's the name of an attribute.
 No. It's the name of an image element property.

 Element properties may be the more common targets, but Angular looks first to see if the name is a property of a known directive, as it is in the following example:

 {@example 'template-syntax/ts/src/app/app.component.html' region='property-binding-3'}

 Technically, Angular is matching the name to a directive [input](#inputs-outputs), one of the property names listed in the directive's `inputs` array or a property decorated with `@Input()`.
-Such inputs map to the directive's own properties.If the name fails to match a property of a known directive or element, Angular reports an “unknown directive” error.
+Such inputs map to the directive's own properties.
+If the name fails to match a property of a known directive or element, Angular reports an “unknown directive” error.

 ### Avoid side effects

 As mentioned previously, evaluation of a template expression should have no visible side effects.
 The expression language itself does its part to keep you safe.
 You can't assign a value to anything in a property binding expression nor use the increment and decrement operators.

 Of course, the expression might invoke a property or method that has side effects.
 Angular has no way of knowing that or stopping you.

 The expression could call something like `getFoo()`.
 Only you know what `getFoo()` does.
 If `getFoo()` changes something and you happen to be binding to that something, you risk an unpleasant experience.
 Angular may or may not display the changed value.
 Angular may detect the change and throw a warning error.
 In general, stick to data properties and to methods that return values and do no more.

 ### Return the proper type

 The template expression should evaluate to the type of value expected by the target property.
 Return a string if the target property expects a string.
 Return a number if the target property expects a number.